saadriazkhan/scania-banner-plugin/README.md

 ```
 webElementConfiguration  = {
-	type: 'action', // can be 'greeting', 'action', 'warning', 'danger'
+	type: 'action', // can only be 'greeting', 'action', 'warning', 'danger'
 	isEnabled: true,
 	label: '<some label>',
 	content: '<some content>', // optional